microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/WebAPIService/README.md

 This library does not:

-- Manage authentication.
+- **Manage authentication**.
 It depends on a function passed from an application that will provide the access token to use.
 All samples depend on a shared [App class](../App.cs) that manages authentication using the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview).
 MSAL supports several different types of Authentication flows.
 These samples use the [Username/password (ROPC)](https://docs.microsoft.com/azure/active-directory/develop/msal-authentication-flows#usernamepassword-ropc) flow for simplicity but this is not recommended.
 For your apps, you should use one of the other flows.
 More information: [Authentication flow support in the Microsoft Authentication Library](https://docs.microsoft.com/azure/active-directory/develop/msal-authentication-flows).
-- Provide for any code generation capabilities.
+- **Provide for any code generation capabilities**.
 Any classes used in the samples are written by hand.
 All business entity data uses the well-known [Json.NET JObject Class](https://www.newtonsoft.com/json/help/html/t_newtonsoft_json_linq_jobject.htm) rather than a class representing the entity type.
-- Provide an object model for composing OData queries.
+- **Provide an object model for composing OData queries**.
 All queries are represented as strings.

 ## Class listing